ML Feasibility Consulting and Data Science support before you scale

 What should we start with if we are not sure yet?

 The ML Feasibility Sprint is the usual first step.
-It creates the shortest path to an honest answer about whether the direction deserves more investment.
+It creates the shortest path to an honest answer about whether the direction deserves more investment, and it usually starts with clear ML experiment design and evaluation rules.

 Bring the ML, Data Science, or AI product question that needs a serious first answer.